Religion in Norway: Norse religion and modern revival

 Norse religion was a branch of the wider religious practices of the Germanic people prior to Christianisation and involved the worship of gods such as the Æsir, Thor and Odin.
 Other gods that are less prominent in the surviving sources include Ullr, the fertility god Njörðr and Frigg, who have been proposed to have previously had a greater role in regions such as Norway, before losing popularity relative to other gods.

 Most information about Germanic mythology is contained in the Old Norse literature, the Eddas and later sagas.
 Other information comes from the Danish historian Saxo Grammaticus and fragments of legends preserved in old inscriptions.
 Relatively little is known about old religious practices in Norway as most of the knowledge was lost in the gradual Christianisation.

 Due to nationalistic movements in the late 18th century, Norwegian scholars found renewed interest for Norse religion, translating many of the myths to Danish (the written language in Norway at the time), popularising legends and trying to use it to create a common Norwegian culture.

-A variety of Modern Pagan new religious movements known variously as Heathenry or Åsatru ("Faith of the Aesir") seek to reconstruct the pre-Christian faith practiced by the Germanic peoples such as the Norweigians prior to, and during, the Viking Age.
+A variety of Modern Pagan new religious movements known variously as Heathenry or Åsatru ("Faith of the Aesir") seek to reconstruct the pre-Christian faith practiced by the Germanic peoples such as the Norwegians prior to, and during, the Viking Age.